Sé lo que hicisteis...: History

 SLQH started broadcasting on 30 March 2006, during the first week of broadcasts from La Sexta.
 Initially titled "Sé lo que hicisteis la última semana" and aired weekly on Wednesday night.
 It quickly became one of the most successful slots on the channel, both in praise and in ratings which has doubled the average audience of La Sexta.
-The show is recorded in studies of Globomedia, producer of the programme, located North East of Madrid.
+The show is recorded in the Globomedia studios, producer of the programme, located North East of Madrid.

 From 9 April 2007 and as of 2011 the show was now broadcast daily at 3.25 PM to 5.10 PM.
 The programme underwent several changes, the most important has been critique of videos from other channels, its hallmark during the first four years (to cover more content to focus on their own) to the point where only a tiny number were emitted in the programme.

 The show also had a short-lived sports-themed spinoff in 2010, named Periodistas Fútbol Club.

 Presenters and collaborators

 Patricia Conde is the programme's main presenter, appearing for the duration of the entire programme.
 She is accompanied by different co-presenters, each one of which heads their own section.
-She takes on a dizzy-blonde-with-psychotic-traits type role; for example: she claims it's normal to talk to puppets, she leaves the table with few or no excuses (this is actually a humorous way to go to the commercial break), she often hits her co-workers because "La Sexta's boss says that violence and sex raises audience figures, and I don't like you, so...".
+She takes on a ditzy-blonde-with-psychotic-traits type role; for example: she claims it's normal to talk to puppets, she leaves the table with few or no excuses (this is actually a humorous way to go to the commercial break), she often hits her co-workers because "La Sexta's boss says that violence and sex raises audience figures, and I don't like you, so...".
 Patricia sometimes makes comments about how to kill people or how to hide a corpse.